 Many non-healing wounds result from vascular insufficiency ulcers, complications from diabetes, radiation necrosis, soft tissue infections, compromised amputation sites, bone infection (refractory osteomyelitis), and traumatic wounds from crush injuries.
 Where there is hypoxia (inadequate blood flow), the ability for a wound to heal is halted by reduced fibroblast and collagen production and capillary growth.
 It also creates the ideal environment for infection by impairing the leukocytes (white blood cells) from killing bacteria.

-Hyperbaric oxygen therapy works to make collagen, help the white blood cells fight off infection and promote fibroblasts (wound healing cells) and new blood vessel growth.
+Hyperbaric oxygen therapy delivered at HyOx works to make collagen, help the white blood cells fight off infection and promote fibroblast (wound healing cells) and new blood vessel growth.
 Treatment duration depends on the severity of the wound.
-Wounds respond best to hyperbaric oxygen therapy when they’ve become acutely or chronically compromised by hypoxia and infection.
+Wounds respond best to hyperbaric oxygen therapy when they’ve become acutely or chronically compromised by hypoxia (lack of oxygen) and infection.

 Comprimised Skin Grafts and Flaps

 Skin grafting is a surgical procedure to place skin or skin substitute over a burn or non-healing wound to permanently replace damaged or missing skin or provide a temporary wound dressing.
 Sometimes these grafts fail (or become compromised) due to poor blood flow, swelling, or infection.